 In any proceedings for an offence against this Act a certificate signed or purporting to be signed by or on behalf of the Director General stating that the plant or animal in relation to which the proceedings are brought is a plant or animal of the kind specified in the certificate shall, until the contrary is proved, be sufficient evidence that the plant or animal is of the kind so specified.

-[Section 94A inserted by No. 55 of 1979 s.
-8; amended by No. 31 of 1983 s.
+[Section 94A inserted: No. 55 of 1979 s.
+8; amended: No. 31 of 1983 s.
 15; No. 46 of 2010 s.
 43.]

 95. Judicial notice of signatures